 The lives of celebrities are always under a microscope.
 So are their deaths.
 The latest celebrity to receive such attention is Ann Heche.
 The 53-year-old actress was in a fiery car crash in Los Angeles on August 5.
 She was taken off life support just days later.

 Heche left behind two children: Homer Laffoon, 20, the result of a prior marriage; and Atlas Tupper, just 13, the product of her relationship with James Tupper.
 What Heche did not leave behind was an estate plan.
 No will.
 No trust.
-By dying intestate, Heche effectively left all the decisions about her children’s inheritance to the State of California.
-The lack of written directions is already creating unnecessary complications, conflicts and uncertainties for the children.
+By dying intestate, Heche has effectively left all the decisions about her children’s inheritance to the State of California.
+The lack of written directions is already creating unnecessary complications, conflicts and uncertainties for them.

 Who Will Administer the Estate?

 Heche’s older son, Homer, has petitioned the court to name him administrator of his mother’s estate.
 He has also requested that the court appoint a guardian ad litem to look after the interests of his half-brother, still a minor, during the probate process.